-To modify the delimiter used in CSV report exports, create a file named jasperreports.properties that contains net.sf.jasperreports.export.csv.field.delimiter=;

-and add a Java system property using the method appropriate for the application server in use named net.sf.jasperreports.properties that contains a value of the full path to the jasperreports.properties file.
-This is often configured in the startup script for the application server by modifying the JAVA_OPTS environment variable, but can be configured in the administrative user interface for some application servers.
+To modify the delimiter used in CSV report exports, create a file named jasperreports.properties that contains and add a Java system property using the method appropriate for the application server in use named net.s-f.jasperreports.properties that contains a value of the full path to the jasperreports.properties file.
+This is often configured in the startup script for the application server by modifying the JAVA\OPTS environment variable, but can be configured in the administrative user interface for some application servers.